 [DO NOT DISPLAY “DON’T KNOW” AND “DECLINE TO ANSWER” OPTIONS WHEN QUESTION IS INITIALLY PRESENTED.
 IF THE RESPONDENT SELECTS “NEXT” WITHOUT ANSWERING, DISPLAY THE QUESTION AGAIN WITH “DON’T KNOW” AND “DECLINE TO ANSWER” OPTIONS INCLUDED AND PLAY AUDIO FILE WHICH INCLUDES THESE IN THE ANSWER SET]

 A1.
-In the last 12 months, have you participated in [SITE PROGRAM NAME or another program that offered services related to employment, parenting, communicating with your child or children’s other parent or legal guardian, or helping you relate well to other people?
+In the last 12 months, have you participated in [SITE PROGRAM NAME IF SITE CODE = 21, INSERT “Parenting, Healthy relationship or Employment services received at Fortune Society”, IF =22, INSERT “West Virginia ReForm Initiative”, IF = 23, INSERT “Jobs for Dads”]], or another program that offered services related to employment, parenting, communicating with your child or children’s other parent or legal guardian, or helping you relate well to other people?

 1 Yes